touchandgo-devs/touchandgo/README.rst

 ::

-  sudo apt-get install python-libtorrent (or the name of the package on your linux distro) pip install touchandgo
+  sudo apt-get install python-libtorrent libxml2-dev libxslt1-dev python-lxml (or the name of the package on your linux distro) pip install touchandgo
   (pip needs python-dev package to compile some libraries.
 If you don't